Welcome Parents and Families!

 - UIS Parent Family News_V1i1_Summer2016– Our inaugural publication!

-Family Information for [Freshmen] January KickStart and Launch Week 2017: January 11-16
+Family Programs during First-Year [Freshmen] Summer KickStart and August Launch Week 2017

 At UIS we understand both the student and their family make a transition to college – but in different ways.
 Our two-part, mandatory Orientation programs are most beneficial when students and parents/family members/guardians attend together.
-Parents and family members are an important part of a student’s life and our partner in helping them be successful at UIS.
 The first part of orientation is the two-day, overnight orientations in July and July called Summer KickStart.
-During KickStart we have a parent/family orientation track that runs concurrently with the first-year student program to introduce you to UIS, its staff, resources, and students.
-The second part of orientation is the 4-day Launch Week in August (see below).
-An overview of the Schedule for Summer KickStart 2017 will be available in late January 2017.
-An overview of the Schedule for August Launch Week 2017 will be available in late June.
+The second part of orientation is the 4-day Launch Week in August.

 The Prairie Stars Family Association (PSFA) was founded in the Fall of 2015 to support UIS parents, guardians, and family members by promoting shared experiences among UIS family members and help them feel more connected to UIS and their students.
 Click the link above to go to their website.